 Benefits of being a THERMOS Ambassador

-- The opportunity to participate in capacity building and training sessions.
-Free participation in all THERMOS capacity building and inspire events, if desired, potentially with speaking roles;
+- Opportunity to participate in all THERMOS capacity building and European and National Inspire events, potentially with speaking roles;

-- Access to data sets and practical information on key district heating and cooling projects;
+- Access to open-data sets and practical information on key district heating and cooling projects;

-- Networking opportunities with cities and energy experts in Europe;
+- Networking opportunities with fellow Ambassador organisations and institutions, as well as cities and energy experts in Europe;

 How to become an Ambassador